-7.2.2.1.
+7.2.1.1.
 Cooling Air Temperature

-Cooling air temperature at the measurement point shall be constant throughout the entire brake emissions test.
+Cooling air temperature at the measurement point shall be constant as defined below.
 The testing facility shall carry out the following steps:

 (a) Set the cooling air temperature to 23 °C. The average cooling air temperature shall not deviate more than ±2 °C of the set (nominal) value.
 Testing facilities shall aim for keeping the temperature as close as possible to the nominal value of 23 °C;

-(b) Calculate and report the average cooling air temperature in all sections as defined in Table 13.6. in paragraph 13.4.;
+(b) The average cooling air temperature requirements defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement (soaking sections not included);

-(c) The average cooling air temperature requirements defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement (soaking sections not included);
+(c) Calculate and report the average cooling air temperature in all sections as defined in Table 13.6. in paragraph 13.4.;

-(d) The instantaneous cooling air temperature shall not deviate more than ±5 °C of the nominal value;
+(d) The instantaneous cooling air temperature shall not deviate more than ±5 °C of the nominal value.
+If the instantaneous cooling air temperature deviates more than ±5 °C from the nominal value, the testing facility shall ensure that the provisions described in point (e) of this paragraph are met;

 (e) The instantaneous cooling air temperature may deviate more than ±5 °C of the nominal value (T < 18 °C or T > 28 °C) for no longer than the 10 per cent duration of the test (soaking sections not included), provided that the average temperature meets the requirements defined in point (a) of this paragraph: